uecode/qpush-bundle/README.md

 ##Console Commands

-This bundle includes some Console Commands which can be used to for building and polling your queues as well as sending simple messages.
+This bundle includes some Console Commands which can be used to for building, destroying and polling your queues as well as sending simple messages.

 Command | Description